-Sanctions and Consequences (if needed)
+Sanctions and Consequences

 In all disciplinary actions, it is essential for the pupil to understand that it is the behaviour that is unacceptable, and not the child as a person.
-Whole class sanctions will be used rarely, if at all and only in circumstances where the inappropriate conduct of a significant majority of the class warrant this.
+Whole class sanctions will be used sparingly and only in circumstances where the inappropriate conduct of a significant majority of the class warrant this.
 Members of staff with less experience will seek advice from the Headteacher before applying this sanction.
 The interventions and consequences described below are in place to reinforce the expectation that the behaviours of everyone in the school community positively promote learning.